michaldaniel/morningbird.eu/content/whats-on-my/phone.md

 ## Case for the budget phones

 In my experience budget phones have been getting closer and closer to the industry flagships 🚢.
-They can't offer the same quality and refinement as flagship phones but you can get a pretty sweet package 📦 for a fraction of the price, while upgradeing more often and worrying less about breaking stuff 👌.
+They can't offer the same quality and refinement as flagship phones but you can get a pretty sweet package 📦 for a fraction of the price, while upgrading more often and worrying less about breaking stuff 👌.

 ![MIUI Global showcase][3]
 [Grab the wallpaper.][4]